kuro68k/KeioUtils/README.md

 * __CmdArgs__
   Handle command line arguments.
   Options can be specified by '/' or '-'.
 Options can have multiple names.
 Option parameters can be separated by a space or '='.
 Multiple data types supported.
-Anonymous arguments.
 Automatic help text generation.

+Arguments can be either options or normal arguments.
+Normal arguments can be optional and supplied in order on the command line.
+Options are named (e.g. -o or -option) and can be supplied, with optional parameters, in any order.

 * __IntelHEX__
   Create/decode Intel HEX files.